Claude de La Châtre: Montigny

 The attention of the ligue now shifted to face Navarre.
-La Chàtre meanwhile attempted to seize the town of Aubigny but was bested by a representative of the late king, Montigny who forced him to lift the siege.
+La Chàtre meanwhile attempted to seize the town of Aubigny but was bested by a representative of the late king, Montigny, who forced him to lift the siege.
 La Châtre's loyalty to the ligueur cause was even at this point, largely motivated by self interest, and he conspired against his fellow ligueur governor Boisdauphin for authority.

 Loyalist

 In February 1594 he abandoned his allegiance to the ligue, bringing over the cities of Orléans and Bourges to the royal camp in his liguer capacity as governor of Berry and the Orléannais.
-In return for bringing the towns over to the crown, he received 898,000 livres and a promise that his son would succeed to the lieutenant-generalcy of his governorship of Berry, while he would be maintained in the Orléannais and Berry governorships during his lifetime.
-He was also assured that the office of Marshal bestowed upon him by the ligueur Mayenne, would become an official Marshalate under Henri IV.
+In return for bringing the towns over to the crown, he received 898,000 livres and a promise that his son would succeed him as the lieutenant-general of Berry, while he would maintain the Orléannais and Berry governorships during his lifetime.
+He was also assured that the office of Marshal, bestowed upon him by the ligueur Mayenne, would become an official Marshalate under Henri IV.